iguessthislldo/georgios/README.md

 clone.
 This is probably going to be case forever until applications can be ported.

+## Features

+### Working on at least some minimal level

+- Kernel console that supports UTF-8 and ANSI escape codes
+- Ext2 filesystem accessed using an ATA Driver (All read only for now)
+- Basic preemptive multitasking between processes that can be loaded from ELF files
+- ACPI shutdown (thanks in part to [ACPICA](https://www.acpica.org/))

+### Started on, but not really working yet

+- A graphics mode using VESA BIOS Extensions (VBE)
+  - This makes use of [libx86emu](https://github.com/wfeldt/libx86emu) to invoke the BIOS code required to access VBE.
+- USB 2.0 stack
+- Porting real applications written in Zig and C
+- Freeing the OS from the need of a boot CD

 ## Building

 Building Georgios requires a Unix-like environment with: